Maryland’s Parent Training and Information Center (PTI)

 The Parents’ Place offers LEADers, a parent leader program to develop leadership skills among parents of children with disabilities and special health care needs.
 This program appeals to various adult learning styles, including: traditional workshops, webinars, experiential learning, coaching, mentoring, and independent study.
 It is designed to help parents broaden their role within their communities as a resource, support group leader, trainer, advocate and so much more!
 Find out how you can become part of this program to become a community leader for parents of children with disabilities and special health care needs.

-At The Parents’ Place of Maryland, we recognize that parents usually know best when it comes to their children.
-Our Parent Partners provide support and information on caring for a medically complex child (without all the medical jargon!) to help parents advocate for the best quality of life and medical care.
-Currently, Parents’ Place of Maryland has Parent Partners onsite at University of Maryland NICU, Developmental-Behavioral Pediatrics (DBP) Clinic and Mount Washington Pediatrics Hospital.
-A Parent Partner provides assistance to parents of medically complex children with special healthcare needs or disabilities.
+At The Parents’ Place of Maryland, we recognize that parents know their children best.
+Our Parent Partners provide support and information on caring for a child with special healthcare needs (without all the medical jargon!) to help parents advocate for the best quality of life and medical care.
+Currently, The Parents’ Place of Maryland has Parent Partners onsite at University of Maryland NICU, Developmental-Behavioral Pediatrics (DBP) Clinic and Mount Washington Pediatrics Hospital.
+A Parent Partner provides assistance to parents of children with special healthcare needs or disabilities.
 The Parent Partner teaches parents skills to effectively work with their child’s healthcare team.
 We assist parents with navigating medical information, while empowering parents to advocate for themselves and their child.
-Parent Partners are themselves parents of a child with complex medical need or disabilities, and combined with the formal training they receive at Parents’ Place of Maryland, they provide other parents with emotional support, information, and referrals to community and parent support services.
+Parent Partners are themselves parents of a child with complex medical need or disabilities, and combined with the formal training they receive at The Parents’ Place of Maryland, they provide other parents with emotional support, information, and referrals to community and parent support services.